polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 For example, users could collaboratively build flashcards, add video, etc.

-We could also use this to automatically suggest flashcards for users for documents that are being shared with Polar.
+We could also use this to automatically suggest flashcards for users of documents that are being shared with Polar.

+This way you could add a text-book and have pre-built flashcards already compiled and easily added with one click.

 ### Bibliography Management

-This is primarily used for the scientific community and involves lookup of document metadata via DOI, preserve extended metadata for this document including author information, and supports exporting selected documents as a bibliography.
+This is primarily used for the scientific community and involves lookup of document metadata via DOI, preserving extended metadata including author information, and supports exporting selected documents as a bibliography.

 ### Web Archival

-Annotating web content is irrelevant if the document can be deleted thereby invalidating your annotations.
+Annotating web content is irrelevant if the document can be deleted by the site thereby invalidating your annotations.

-Polar supports storing web content offline supporting annotations against content that may or may not be deleted from the original site.
+Polar supports storing web content offline supporting annotations against content that may or may not be deleted (or updated) by the original site.

 We plan on extending this use case to both improve archival in general but also support more transparent archives that seem like real web pages within your web browser.

 We also intend on supporting annotations for content which isn't necessarily cached.
+This functionality should allow Polar to be used by more users as it should be much easier to annotate content when it's just a native web page.

 ### Spaced Repetition and Flashcard Management